MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/Menu.md

 # Menu Control

+> [!NOTE] This control will be removed in a future major release.

 The [Menu Control](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.ui.controls.menu) defines a menu of choices for users to invoke, it is inheriting from `ItemsControl`.
 The default ItemsPanel for the menu control is `WrapPanel` and it only supports MenuItem as an item\children.

 The [Menu Control](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.ui.controls.menu) positions it's items the way the WrapPanel does based on the selected orientation Virtical\Horizontal (Developers can change the control ItemsPanel).
 The Menu items must be of type MenuItem, each MenuItem can be opened using keyboard or pointer.